 If you have suffered a burn injury due to the negligence, or recklessness, of another party or an on-the-job accident, the Augusta GA-based burn injury attorneys at Nicholson Revell LLP are here to help.
-Our lawyers have years of experience dealing with burn injury cases and will work to diligently to ensure you receive the full compensation you are due under the law.
+Our lawyers have years of experience dealing with burn injury cases and will work diligently to ensure you receive the full compensation you are due under the law.
 Our burn injury lawyers have handled lawsuits involving:

 First-degree burns only damage the outer layer of the skin and are typically denoted by redness and pain.
-These types of burns will usually heal on their own with the aid of over-the-counter creams, ointments and pain medications.
+These types of burns will usually heal on their own with the aid of over-the-counter creams, ointments, and pain medications.

 If not properly treated, a first-degree burn can become infected and cause additional problems.
 However, first-degree burns typically do not cause permanent damage or scarring.

 Third-degree burns are the most severe and can destroy all layers of the skin including underlying tissues such as muscles, tendons, and bones beneath the burn injury site.

-Third-degree burns are characterized by skin and or tissue that is blackened and charred, pale or leathery according to the Health Information Library at Penn State Milton S. Hershey Medical Center.
+Third-degree burns are characterized by skin and or tissue that is blackened and charred, pale, or leathery, according to the Health Information Library at Penn State Milton S. Hershey Medical Center.

 These types of burns often require medical treatment to prevent infection, aid new skin and tissue growth, and minimize scarring.
 Third-degree burns almost always cause some scarring or disfigurement.